Variational LOCC-assisted quantum circuits for long-range entangled states

-We consider the following general parameterization: Each unitary gate layer encompasses Pauli rotation gates with variational parameters $\theta$, as depicted in Fig.~\ref{fig:loccvqe} (c).
+We propose the following general parameterization of LOCC protocols: in a LOCC-assisted circuit, each unitary gate layer encompasses Pauli rotation gates with parameters $\theta$, as depicted in Fig.~\ref{fig:loccvqe} (c).
 These gate parameters are determined by classical protocol with measurement outcomes denoted by $\mbv$.
 The classical protocol is a function $g$ with LOCC parameters $\gamma$, by which gate parameters are computed as $\theta = g(\gamma, \mbv)$.
-Note that our parameterization does not assume any specific circuit architecture or structures of LOCC protocols.
+Note that our parameterization is not limited to any specific circuit architecture or LOCC protocol structures.

 Since LOCC parameters $\gamma$ are independent variables that define the circuit, we will denote the output state as $\Psi_\gamma$.
-The state can be considered the mixture of post-selected states with different mid-circuit measurement outcomes,
+The state can be considered the mixture of postselected states with different midcircuit measurement outcomes,